ZipBits/zipbits/README.md

 # zipbits
-GitHub for open-sourced cryptocurrency ZipBits (ZB)
+This is the GitHub project for the open-source cryptocurrency ZipBits (ZB).